J. Harry Covington: Special investigation

 Covington was well regarded by President Wilson, who in 1917 gave him charge of an investigation of the radical trade union the Industrial Workers of the World (IWW).
 The investigation lasted several weeks and preceded coordinated mass raids by the United States Department of Justice against the IWW on September 5, 1917.

 Later career and death

 Covington returned to private practice in Washington, D.C. from 1918 to 1942.
 He was a Professor of Law for Georgetown University from 1914 to 1919.
 He was a member of the Railway Wage Commission in 1918.
 He died on February 4, 1942, in Washington, D.C.
 He was interred in Spring Hill Cemetery in Easton.

 Covington & Burling

 Covington and Edward B. Burling established the law firm of Covington & Burling on January 1, 1919.
-Nine decades later Covington & Burling remained the oldest law firm in Washington, D.C., maintaining a staff of more than 1,000 attorneys and operating regional offices in New York, Los Angeles, Palo Alto, and San Francisco as well as international offices in the United Kingdom, China, Belgium, South Korea, Germany, South Africa and Dubai.
+Covington & Burling is the oldest law firm headquartered in Washington, D.C., with 1,000 attorneys in offices across the world.